VinInn/TwoFloat/README.md

 Compiling with *"-DTWOFLOAT_EXPLICIT"* and *"-Wdouble-promotion"* should already help in detecting all cases of conversions and promotions some of which maybe problematic.

-TWoFloat declare also two functions: void "*trapTwoFloat(float h, float l)*" and similar for double that are called by all contructors and assign operators if the macro "*TWOFLOAT_TRAP*" is defined.
+TwoFloat declare also two functions: void "*trapTwoFloat(float h, float l)*" and similar for double that are called by all contructors and assign operators if the macro "*TWOFLOAT_TRAP*" is defined.
 The functions can be defined in the user application to detect problematic occurrencies (such as NaN) and used to set a brackpoint in gdb to identify thier origin.

+### Examples and tests
+Examples and tests can be found in the "tests" directory for both CPU and GPU